 Understanding Order Management Systems

 In financial markets, an order management system (OMS) automates and integrates tasks to process the lifecycle of a trade order into a single system.
 These systems were originally developed to solve for delays and a lack of cohesion in traditional trading firms.
-Over time, OMS software has integrated increasingly sophisticated features and functions — including, hopefully, the eventual widespread integration of cryptocurrency support.
+Over time, OMS software has integrated increasingly sophisticated features and functions — potentially to support cryptocurrency trading.

 In financial markets, an order management system (OMS) automates and integrates tasks to process the lifecycle of a trade order into a single system.
 These tasks include routing the order to an exchange, searching for an appropriate counterparty, and reconciling the order in accounting books.
 OMSs connect different parts of a market’s infrastructure, acting as its transportation rails, while bringing liquidity and predictability to transactions.